-Let’s talk about how to make easy winter pillows with iron on vintage transfers.
-I love anything vintage, aged and winter.
+Let’s talk about how to make easy winter pillows DIY with iron-on vintage transfers.
+I love anything vintage, aged, and winter.
 Christmas will be here before we know it.
 Yes, it’s around the corner, however, this winter pillow project can be made in no time.

-Incidentally this winter pillow project uses iron on tranfers.
+Incidentally, this winter pillow project uses iron on transfers.
 These are very easy to work with so don’t concern yourself about difficulty and time.

-Besides, I have done this processs a few times for other crafts.
-As an example, you can see this project HERE with a link to the full tutorial.
-Wait until you see how inexpensive this is to create and it’s perfect for a non sewer like me!
+Besides, I have done this process a few times for other crafts.
+As an example, if you are like me and love vintage visit this project that shares a full tutorial.
+Wait until you see how inexpensive this is to create and it’s perfect for a nonsewer like me!

 Using the correct paper is important.
 There’s iron on transfer paper for light fabric and darker fabrics.
 I buy mine from Amazon and will share a link at the end of this post.
 It’s also a great price.

 Using Cotton Or Muslin Fabric On The Pillow Project Is Best

 Step 1: The Best Fabric to Use to Make this Simple Idea

 Pillow covers for this winter transfer project are easy to find.
 There’s a wide selection out there.
 Again, I have bought covers at Amazon for a fantastic price.
 For the most part, cotton or muslin is my recommendation for iron-on transfers.

 Give The Pillows An Antique Look With A Tea Staining Technique

 Step 2: Adding an Aged Look Using a Quick Idea